npeirson/astro-lab-site/instruments/duocam.md

 </div>

 ## Introduction
 We have designed the Dual Observation Camera (DuOCam), which is capable of simultaneous photometric observations at red and blue wavelengths.
-The instrument was designed for implementation on the 0.9 m, f/13.5  telescope at McDonald Observatory.
+The instrument was designed for implementation on the 0.9m, f/13.5  telescope at McDonald Observatory.
 Light collected by the telescope passes into DuOCam’s optical assembly, where it is collimated, split into red and blue wavelengths and focused onto two independent charge-coupled devices (CCDs).
 In order to test the effectiveness of the camera, observations of both open and globular stellar clusters were carried out at McDonald Observatory.
 The resulting data was used to construct an R vs. B-R color-magnitude diagram for the cluster M 56.

 Color-magnitude diagrams are used to determine key attributes of stellar clusters, including age, metallicity, and distance, which can shed light on the evolution of stars and the formation of structure in our Galaxy (Figure 1).
 They are created by plotting the magnitude of stars in a cluster in a color band versus the difference in magnitude of that color band and another color band.
 When these values are plotted for a stellar cluster, a clear evolutionary track can be seen, the parameters of which are used to determine cluster attributes.